-The Capital Challenge is a case study competition where teams from area collegiate real estate programs go head-to-head to develop and present proposals for a real property in the Washington, D.C. / Maryland area.
-Teams must formulate a proposed investment strategy and develop a comprehensive analysis with recommendations that will maximize the potential of the property, showing that it is both feasible and financially advantageous.
-Now in its eighth year, the Capital Challenge is hosted annually by NAIOP, the Commercial Real Estate Development Association, which is the leading organization for developers, owners and related professionals in office, industrial, retail and mixed-use real estate.
-The 2017 challenge sponsor was the Bethesda-based real estate development firm, Lantian Development.
+The Capital Challenge is a case study competition where teams from area collegiate real estate programs go head-to-head to develop and present proposals for a real property in the Washington, D.C. / Maryland / Virginia area.
+Teams must formulate a proposed investment strategy and develop a comprehensive analysis with recommendations that will maximize the potential of the property, while showing that it is both feasible and financially advantageous.
+Now in its twelfth year, the Capital Challenge is hosted annually by NAIOP, the Commercial Real Estate Development Association that is the leading organization for developers, owners and related professionals in office, industrial, retail and mixed-use real estate.

 This year’s site challenged teams to devise the third phase of development for the Boro, a walkable, mixed use downtown district in Tyson’s Corner, Virginia, developed by the Meridian Group.
 A deep-dive market analysis, design process and feasibility study by the UMD team resulted in the Duet, a dynamic development project that offers a mix of retail, residential, greenspace and a hotel property, and underscores the Boro’s vibrant live-work-play environment.
 Amenities, like a rooftop restaurant and greenspace, a food hall and boutique recreation options, capture the current market demand in the rapidly-growing pocket of Fairfax County, particularly among young professionals.